Tanishqsingh288/Yorikami-Real-Time-URL-scanner/README.md

 ---

-### ✅ YorikamiV1 helps you browse smarter, safer, and with full awareness.
+### ✅ Yorikami helps you browse smarter, safer, and with full awareness.
 Start using it today.
 Stay informed, not infected.